 3. Banded Water Snake

 Banded water snakes live in the southern United States from Texas to Florida.
 They prefer slowly moving water sources, like rivers, cypress creeks, and canals, but also live in lakes and marshlands.
 Their prey mostly consists of frogs, newts, salamanders, toads, crayfish, fish, and tadpoles.
 They’re not aggressive but will bite if threatened or provoked.
 Females produce 15-20 young per birth.

 The banded water snake’s coloring ranges from yellow-red to brown-gray, with darker stripes along the back, and a pale belly.
 It is smaller than other species of water snake, topping out at 3-3.5 feet long, but has a heavy body for its size.

 Northern water snakes live in many parts of the eastern United States.
 Unlike many species of water snake though, they’re not found in Florida, or along the southeastern coast.
 They also live as far north as the southern shores of the Great Lakes.
 They’re most likely to be seen in ponds, rivers, lakes, and swamps.

-These snakes can grow up to four feet long; unfortunately, people often mistake them for the venomous cottonmouth and kill them on site.
+These snakes can grow up to four feet long; unfortunately, people often mistake them for the venomous cottonmouth and kill them on sight.
 They eat salamanders, frogs, toads, fish, and crayfish.
-Unlike other species of water snake, the plain bellied water snake (and its subspecies) flees to dry land when threatened.
+Unlike other species of water snake, the plain-bellied water snake (and its subspecies) flees to dry land when threatened.
 Males are smaller than females that can produce up to 55 young per birth.